 A bilingual international school in San Miguel de Allende

-Newland School San Miguel de Allende is a bilingual international school in the heart of a UNESCO World Heritage city, serving families from Mexico, the United States, Canada and Europe.
-The campus runs from nursery (age 2) through high school (age 17) under the direction of Lic.
-Ramon Godinez, with full bilingual immersion, Cambridge English at every level and a HOKKU Dual Diploma in high school.
+NWL Australian School San Miguel de Allende is a bilingual international school in the heart of a UNESCO World Heritage city, serving families from Mexico, the United States, Canada and Europe.
+The campus runs from nursery (age 2) through middle school (age 14) under the direction of Lic.
+Ramon Godinez, with full bilingual immersion, Cambridge English at every level and the HOKKU Dual International Certification in middle school.

-San Miguel de Allende is one of three NWL campuses that offers the full educational journey from nursery to high school.
+The San Miguel de Allende campus takes students from nursery all the way through middle school.
 Children start with Brain Up English immersion at age 2, move through Knotion project-based learning in elementary, and reach the Emprendizaje entrepreneurship program with Universidad Mondragón in middle school.

 Cambridge English and a naturally bilingual environment